ICC convicts Ugandan rebel commander of war crimes - WTMJ

 THE HAGUE, Netherlands (AP) — The International Criminal Court on Thursday convicted a former commander in the notorious Ugandan rebel group the Lord’s Resistance Army of dozens of war crimes and crimes against humanity ranging from multiple murders to forced marriages.

-Dominic Ongwen, who was abducted by the shadowy militia as a 9-year-old boy and transformed into a child soldier and later promoted to a senior leadership rank, will be sentenced at a later date.
-He faces a maximum punishment of life imprisonment.

-The judgment outlined the horrors of the LRA’s attacks on camps for displaced civilians in northern Uganda in the early 2000s, and of Ongwen’s abuse of women forced to be his “wives.”
+The judgment outlined the horrors of the LRA’s attacks on camps for displaced civilians in northern Uganda in the early 2000s, and of Ongwen’s abuse of women who were forced to be his “wives.”
+Activists welcomed his convictions for crimes against women, which included rape, forced pregnant and sexual slavery.

-Presiding Judge Bertram Schmitt said that Ongwen’s history as an abducted child turned fighter could be considered at the sentencing stage of the trial.

-But he made clear: “This case is about crimes committed by Dominic Ongwen as a fully responsible adult as a commander of the LRA in his mid- to late 20s.”

 Defense lawyers had argued that Ongwen was a “victim and not a victim and perpetrator at the same time.”

-Reading a summary of the written judgment, Schmitt outlined the brutal rein of terror unleashed by the LRA, which was founded and led by one of the world’s most-wanted war crimes suspects, Joseph Kony.
+Schmitt described the reign of terror unleashed by the LRA, which was founded and led by one of the world’s most-wanted war crimes suspects, Joseph Kony.

-Female civilians captured by the group were turned into sex slaves and wives for fighters, children transformed into child soldiers.
-Men, women and children were brutally murdered.

-“Civilians were shot, burned and beaten to death,” Schmitt said as he detailed the horrors of an attack on the Lukodi camp for internally displaced persons in May 2004 carried out by fighters commanded by Ongwen.

 Kony promoted Ongwen to the rank of colonel after the attack.

-“He presided over a regime of human misery whereby children were forced to become murderers and sex slaves,” prosecutors argued in their final trial brief summing up their case.

-Prosecutors charged Ongwen with commanding an LRA unit that attacked camps for displaced people in northern Uganda in 2003 and 2004.
+Scores of Lukodi residents gathered around a portable radio to follow the proceedings in The Hague.
+Some broke down, weeping, when the guilty verdicts came in, according to a local journalist at the scene.

+“The LRA terrorized the people of northern Uganda and its neighboring countries for more than two decades.
+One LRA leader has at last been held to account at the ICC for the terrible abuses victims suffered,” said Elise Keppler, associate director of the International Justice Program of Human Rights Watch.

-The court’s chief prosecutor, Fatou Bensouda, told judges at Ongwen’s trial that his traumatic upbringing in the cult-like militia led by one of the world’s most-wanted war crimes fugitives, Joseph Kony, could be a mitigating factor if he is convicted.
-But it could not be used as a defense against what Bensouda said was Ongwen’s choice “to embrace the murderous violence used by the LRA and make it a hallmark of the attacks carried out by his soldiers.”
+The court’s chief prosecutor, Fatou Bensouda, told judges at Ongwen’s trial that the defendant’s traumatic upbringing in the cult-like militia led by Kony could be a mitigating factor, if he was convicted.
+But she said it could not be used as a defense against what Bensouda described as Ongwen’s choice “to embrace the murderous violence used by the LRA and make it a hallmark of the attacks carried out by his soldiers.”

+Delphine Carlens, a deputy director at the International Federation for Human Rights, said that Ongwen’s convictions for rape, sexual slavery, forced marriage and forced pregnancy constitute “a great advancement in the international recognition of the gravity of such crimes and an important result of the prosecutor’s policy on sexual and gender-based crimes.”

 The Lord’s Resistance Army, which began in Uganda as an anti-government rebellion, is accused of atrocities including mass killings, recruiting boys to fight and keeping girls as sex slaves.
-At the peak of its power, the group was a notoriously brutal outfit whose members for years eluded Ugandan forces in the bushland of northern Uganda, where the civil war forced hundreds of thousands into camps for the internally displaced.
+At the peak of its power, the group was a notoriously brutal outfit whose members for years eluded Ugandan forces in the bushland of northern Uganda.

 When military pressure forced the LRA out of Uganda in 2005, the rebels scattered across parts of central Africa.
 Reports over the years have claimed Kony was hiding in Sudan’s Darfur region or in a remote corner of Central African Republic, where LRA fighters continued to kill and abduct in occasional raids on villages, and where Ongwen was arrested in 2015.

 Kony became internationally notorious in 2012 when the U.S.-based advocacy group Invisible Children made a viral video highlighting the LRA’s crimes.
-By that time the group had already been weakened by defections as it splintered into smaller, highly mobile groups led by commanders eager to evade capture.
+By that time the group had already been weakened by defections as it splintered into smaller, highly mobile groups.
 Uganda’s military estimated in 2013 that the group comprised no more than a few hundred fighters.

 Invisible Children said this week that 108 children abducted by the LRA remain missing.